Table Of Contents

 The Ieee80211Mac module type represents the IEEE 802.11 MAC.
 The structure of the implementation closely follows the architecture described in the standard, IEEE 802.11-2012 Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications.

-Ieee80211Mac performs transmission of frames according to the CSMA/CA protocol.
-It receives data and management frames from the upper layers, and transmits them.
+The Ieee80211Mac performs transmission of frames according to the CSMA/CA protocol.
+Data and management frames are received from the upper layers and transmitted using the Ieee80211Radio.

-The Ieee80211Mac was designed to be modular to facilitate experimenting with new policies, features and algorithms within the MAC layer.
-Users can easily replace individual components with their own implementations.
-Policies, which most likely to be experimented with, are extracted into their own modules.
+The Ieee80211Mac was designed with modularity in mind to facilitate experimentation with new policies, features, and algorithms within the MAC layer.
+Individual components can be easily replaced with custom implementations.
+Policies, which are most likely to be experimented with, are extracted into their own modules.

-The new model also separates the following components in the 802.11 standard into modules:
+The new model also separates the following components from the 802.11 standard into modules:

 • Coordination function: Dcf, Hcf.
 The coordination functions control the medium access as specified by the standard.